Northern Barred-Woodcreeper is most easily found attending a swarm of army ants in the rain forest. Photo: Rich Hoyer

 Days 10-11: We’ll have two full days to explore the birds and natural history of Volcán Tenorio National Park and the Celeste River region.
 The trails into primary forest and roads along the forest edge will be full of birds.
 We’ll make a special effort for Tody Motmot, here at the southern edge of its range.
 Mixed-species flocks here contain multiple tanagers, wrens, and tyrannulets, among many others.
 We’ll also take an afternoon drive into the open country north of town to search for Nicaraguan Grackle and Lesser Yellow-headed Vulture, both found only in this part of Costa Rica.
 Nights in Bijagua.

-Day 12: On our last morning in Costa Rica we’ll enjoy a final dawn chorus on our hotel grounds and then begin our transfer back to San José where the tour ends.
+Day 12: On our last morning in Costa Rica we’ll enjoy a final dawn chorus near our hotel grounds and then head for Liberia airport where the tour concludes. **There is an option to have a transfer back to San Jose for those departing from that airport.